 RESPONSE TO DOMESTIC VIOLENCE AND CHILD MALTREATMENT

 Researchers and practitioners have recognized the overlap between child maltreatment and domestic violence for more than a decade, yet the delivery of coordinated services to abused women and maltreated children has continued to be fragmented.
-Historically, several factors have contributed to this fragmentation: domestic violence and child protective services are at different points in their development; they have different philosophies and mandates; they use different professional terminology; and they generally see themselves as having different missions.
+Historically, several factors have contributed to this fragmentation: domestic violence and child protective services are at different points in their development; they have different philosophies and mandates; they use different professional terminology, and they generally see themselves as having different missions.

 The primary focus of domestic violence and child protection programs has been on providing services for the battered woman and the child.
 Little information is available about services for the male perpetrator.
 What is known is that there is a lack of batterer intervention programs, an ongoing debate about their effectiveness, and a high rate of re-offending among batterers.
 Much work is needed to increase our knowledge about the effectiveness, availability, and quality of programs and services for male batterers.
 At the same time, community involvement from the courts and others is needed to get more men into intervention programs and to hold them accountable for attending and completing the programs (Carter & Schechter, 1997).
-An evaluation of the court review process for men referred to batterer counseling from the Domestic Violence Court in Pittsburgh found that court review dramatically increases compliance with batterer counseling and that court review and batterer counseling together lower recidivisim (Gondolf, 1998).
+An evaluation of the court review process for men referred to batterer counseling from the Domestic Violence Court in Pittsburgh found that court review dramatically increases compliance with batterer counseling and that court review and batterer counseling together lower recidivism (Gondolf, 1998).

 Key Response Elements